Team 18

-Team 18 (formerly known as Charlie Schwerkolt Racing) is an Australian motor racing team currently competing in the Supercars Championship, running two Holden ZB Commodores.
-The team's current drivers are Mark Winterbottom and Scott Pye.
+Team 18 (formerly known as Charlie Schwerkolt Racing) is an Australian motor racing team currently competing in the Supercars Championship, running two Chevrolet Camaro ZL1s.
+The team's current drivers are Anton De Pasquale and David Reynolds.

 History

 Background

 The team is owned by Gold Coast businessman Charlie Schwerkolt, who previously had a shareholding in Dick Johnson Racing.
 The relationship between Schwerkolt and Dick Johnson broke down at the end of 2010, the year James Courtney won the championship for the team.
 As part of the split Schwerkolt retained ownership of one of the two Racing Entitlement Contracts (RECs).

 Schwerkolt had attempted to conclude a deal to run a fourth car out of Ford Performance Racing with Courtney driving, but after Courtney signed to drive with the Holden Racing Team, the deal collapsed.
 The REC was instead leased to Dick Johnson Racing for James Moffat's entry for the 2011 and 2012 seasons.